-Schedule D (Form 1040).
-Enter the gain figured on Form 6252 (line 26) for personal-use property (capital assets) on Schedule D (Form 1040), Capital Gains and Losses.
-If your gain from the installment sale qualifies for long-term capital gain treatment in the year of sale, it will
+Schedule D (Form 1040)

+Enter the gain figured on Form 6252 (line 26) for personal-use property (capital assets) on Schedule D (Form 1040), Capital Gains and Losses, as a short-term gain (line 4) or long-term gain (line 11).
+If your gain from the installment sale qualifies for long-term capital gain treatment in the year of sale, it will continue to qualify in later tax years.
+Your gain is long-term if you owned the property for more than 1 year when you sold it.

-Form 4797.
+Form 4797

 An installment sale of property used in your business or that earns rent or royalty income may result in a capital gain, an ordinary gain, or both.
-All or part of any gain from its disposition may be ordinary gain from depreciation recapture.
-Use Form 4797 to report these transactions and to determine the ordinary or capital gain or loss.
+All or part of any gain from the disposition of the property may be ordinary gain from depreciation recapture.
+For trade or business property held for more than 1 year, enter the amount from line 26 of Form 6252 on Form 4797, line 4.
+If the property was held 1 year or less or you have an ordinary gain from the sale of a noncapital asset (even if the holding period is more than 1 year), enter this amount on Form 4797, line 10, and write From Form 6252.